What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 - Optimize schedules.
 You can also use this data to optimize your employee scheduling, and in a few different ways.
 For example, during days or periods where you’re exchanging emails the most, you could hire short-term or temporary staff members to help fill in the gaps, such as additional salespeople to help your workers shoulder the burden.You could also identify slow periods, and allow more flexibility there, such as giving your workers more work-from-home days or more flexibility in their hours worked.
 It’s up to you how you want to respond to busy periods, but it’s a good idea to adapt in some way.

 - Improving other email issues.
 The ebb and flow of work, as demonstrated in email frequency, may be affecting other areas of your email productivity as an organization.For example, during periods of increased business, you may find that your workers are less capable of writing emails effectively because they’re so stressed out from the extra work.
 If they’re forced to send emails rapid-fire throughout the day, the average quality of their messages may decline.To address this, you’ll need to identify the main sources of the problem; are you too short-staffed to reasonably handle the changing flow?
 Are some of your workers suffering from the changes more than others?
+Be sure to check out our post on how to manage email overload at work for help here.

 These are the most important dimensions of email productivity you’ll need to consider if you want to maximize your communicative effectiveness as a group.
 But how and where do you get the insights necessary to make decisions that can impact your team’s email productivity?
 Why, you can use EmailAnalytics, of course!